cloudify-cosmo/docs.getcloudify.org/content/cli/agents.md

                         The ID of the deployment to install agents for.
 If omitted, this will install agents for all deployments
 *  `-l, --include-logs` -    Include logs in returned events
+*  `-s, --install-script` - Alternative location of the "install_agents.py" script.